Scaling Gaussian Process Regression with Full Derivative Observations: Abstract

 \section{Abstract}

-We present a scalable Gaussian Process (GP) method that can fit and predict full derivative observations called \dsoftki{}.
-It extends SoftKI, a method that approximates a kernel via softmax interpolation from learned interpolation point locations, to the setting with derivatives. \dsoftki{} enhances SoftKI's interpolation scheme to incorporate the directional orientation of interpolation points relative to the data.
-This enables the construction of a scalable approximate kernel, including its first and second-order derivatives, through interpolation.
-We evaluate \dsoftki{} on a synthetic function benchmark and high-dimensional molecular force field prediction (100-1000 dimensions), demonstrating that \dsoftki{} is accurate and can scale to larger datasets with full derivative observations than previously possible.
+We present a scalable Gaussian Process (GP) method called \dsoftki{} that can fit and predict full derivative observations.
+It extends SoftKI, a method that approximates a kernel via softmax interpolation, to the setting with derivatives. \dsoftki{} enhances SoftKI's interpolation scheme by replacing its global temperature vector with local temperature vectors associated with each interpolation point.
+This modification allows the model to encode local directional sensitivity, enabling the construction of a scalable approximate kernel, including its first and second-order derivatives, through interpolation.
+Moreover, the interpolation scheme eliminates the need for kernel derivatives, facilitating extensions such as Deep Kernel Learning (DKL).
+We evaluate \dsoftki{} on synthetic benchmarks, a toy n-body physics simulation, standard regression datasets with synthetic gradients, and high-dimensional molecular force field prediction (100-1000 dimensions).
+Our results demonstrate that \dsoftki{} is accurate and scales to larger datasets with full derivative observations than previously possible.